-Invest in three-year-olds, invest in the nation
+Invest in preschool, invest in the nation

-Australia's youngest children are at risk of being left behind due to the ongoing failure of the Federal and some state governments to invest in three-year-old preschool.
+Australia's youngest children are at risk of being left behind due to the ongoing failure of the federal and some state governments to invest in three-year-old preschool.

-The Australian Education Union is continuing to call on the federal government to invest in two years of early education for all Australian children before they start school.
+The AEU is continuing to call on the federal government to invest in two years of early education for all Australian children before they start school.